ttskmnj/vessel_tracker/README.md

 Choose `Ais Location`
 ![image](./docker/metabase/readme_img/step11.png)

 Now you can see AIS location data in MongoDB.
-To visualize data, click `Visualization` at the bottom
+To visualize data, click `Visualization` at the bottom.

+*Tips: You better wait about 30 minutes or even more to see sufficient amount of data since AIS location data is save every 5 minutes.*
 ![image](./docker/metabase/readme_img/step12.png)

 Choose `map` from sidemenu to show data points on the map